kptdev/kpt/site/content/en/guides/producer/functions/container/_index.md

 ## Next Steps

-- Explore other ways to run functions, such as using the [exec runtime].
+- Explore other ways to run functions from the [Functions Developer Guide].
 - Find out how to structure a pipeline of functions from the [functions concepts] page.
 - Consult the [fn command reference].